 Quite simply, because it lasts.
 Cemeteries are full of Marble stones from the 1860s that are unreadable with huge letters but when you see slates from the 1760s whose letters are shallower, thinner and as crisp as the day they were carved, I think you will agree.

-David Gillespie was trained person to person with only traditional methods and techniques.
-David has been carving slate gravestones since 2003.
-He has had commissions as far North as Connecticut and as far South as Edisto Island South Carolina.
+David's has been carving slate gravestones since 2003.
+Having been trained person to person he has gained commissions as far North as Connecticut and as far South as Edisto Island South Carolina.
 He has been commissioned for stones to go into Historic, Private and Modern Cemeteries.
 He has been commissioned for works in Municipalities, The Congressional Cemetery in Washington DC, and Drayton Hall Plantation, Charleston SC.